This site is supported by our readers. We may earn a commission, at no cost to you, if you purchase through links.

 Avoiding Delayed Treatment and Complications

-Ignoring symptoms like persistent head shaking or unusual discharge can lead to serious complications.
+Ignoring ear infection symptoms like head shaking can lead to canine hearing loss and other ear health risks.

 Frequently Asked Questions (FAQs)